cloudedbats/cloudedbats/README.md

 ## Timeline

 #### Past
 Year 2015: Visited two local bat nights in august 2015.
 Bought my first heterodyne detector and some books on the topic.
-Searched for a suitable more advanced detector, but there was no one with internet connection.
+Searched for a suitable more advanced detector, but there was no one with internet connection and processing capacity.
 Decided to build my own based on the Raspberry Pi platform.
 I was mainly inspired by this page http://www.afraidofsunlight.co.uk/weather/index.php?page=bat

 Year 2016: Was thinking a lot about how to build an ultrasonic microphone (by using a 500 kHz ADC and the Raspberry Pi PCI interface).
 But I'm a software developer, not a hardware designer, and when the Pettersson M500-385 was released I bought one directly.
 Started to record in the beginning of the bat season and tried to learn more about bats and their sound.
 Species identification is harder than I earlier thought.
-Even in Sweden with a limited number of species a lot of them are impossible to identify by analysing sound only.
+Even in Sweden with a limited number of species a lot of them are nearly impossible to identify by analysing sound only.

 #### In progress
 During 2017 the plans are to develop a web application that can interact with a number of recording units.
 For test I will use three recording units, two running at 384 kHz and one at 500 kHz.
 A web server for test and development is already set up, running in a virtual cloud server.
 The different parts in the web application will be added when they are ready for test.
 The web application can be found here: http://test.cloudedbats.org